 - Twin Turbo

-Car Building features included at launch
+Car Building features

-- front wheel drive, rear wheel drive, all wheel drive
+- front wheel drive, rear wheel drive, all wheel drive (with power distribution options)

 - 3,4,5,6-speed transmissions with and without synchro